nymeria-1/Generators-1/README.md

 A Laravel Package to generate OAuth1/OAuth2 Providers that are compatible with the Socialite Providers Manager.

+This is a fork of https://github.com/SocialiteProviders/Generators in order to be able to add Support for newer versions of Laravel.
+All code is the same as the repo with only the composer file updated.

 ## Installation

 ### 1. Composer